Diseases

 new born

-Engaging With Affected Communities
+Engaging With Interested Parties

 The advisory panel published a discussion paper outlining the proposed guidance for pan-Canadian newborn screening.
 We hosted a public webinar on the advisory panel’s draft guidance and sought written feedback on it through a public call launched in summer 2024.
-In September 2024, individuals from First Nations, Inuit, or Métis communities as well as birthing care providers from or working with underrepresented and underserved populations also provided input on the guidance through focus group discussions and key informant interviews.
+In September 2024, individuals from First Nations, Inuit, and Métis communities as well as birthing care providers from or working with underrepresented and underserved populations also provided input on the guidance through focus group discussions and key informant interviews.

 On behalf of the advisory panel, we would like to thank the individuals who participated in our engagement activities.
 Your engagement and perspectives have been instrumental in supporting the recommendations set out in the newborn screening report.
 As part of our commitment to our principle on transparency, all comments received through the online consultation form are publicly posted.
 The focus group discussions and key informant interviews have also been summarized.